The Best Dogs For Kid: Breeds Common To Australia

 Staffordshire Bull Terrier (Staffies)

 Staffies have a reputation as sweet-natured, people-oriented pets, being a patient nanny dog for kids.
 In fact, because of their stocky build and friendly demeanour, this is one of the best dog breeds for young children.
-They are very patient with grabby hands, and rarely bite even when handled poorly.
+They are very patient with grabby hands and rarely bite, even when handled poorly, which is similar to Labrador Retrievers.
 Staffies know how to recognise children and have the patience of a monk when it comes to their antics.

 Related: Complete Staffy Breed Profile.